CONSTITUTION AND BYLAWS

 The Secretary shall act as both recording and corresponding Secretary, and shall maintain all records of minutes of earlier meetings.

 Section 4.
 Treasurer

 The Treasurer shall maintain custody of all funds belonging to the organization and associated financial records including previous years’ records.
 The Treasurer shall also with one other officer, sign any checks drawn against funds of the organization.
 The Treasurer shall determine the official register of the membership, based on dues collected.

 The Membership Chair shall promote new memberships, sign up new members, provide new members with the current membership packet including the SHW Winemaking Manual, introduce them to the club at their first attendance at a meeting, acquaint them with the Mentor Program, coordinate with the Treasurer in collection of dues, and manage the membership records.

 Section 6.
 Executive Board Member at Large

-There shall be three Executive Board Members at Large to attend Board meetings, learn how the club works, and be expected to volunteer for tasks that need to be done for the benefit of the club.
+There shall be five Executive Board Members at Large to attend Board meetings, learn how the club works, and be expected to volunteer for tasks that need to be done for the benefit of the club.

 ARTICLE VI – MEETINGS

 Section I. Regular Meetings

 Regular Meetings will be held once monthly.
 Business requiring a vote of the membership shall be conducted at a regularly scheduled and normally advertised monthly meeting, or at a special meeting.
 A quorum must be present.
 Field trips or parties may take the place of a regular meeting.